junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 That is also why the infinite future can actually be used to fill the hole and close the dimension in between: the future and the past are equivalent in there.
 The moment they realize this is possible, all the infinite possibilities become solid realities, it's like infinite versions of the multiverse before collapsing.
 No wonder it is adequate to fill any gap, patch any tear, seal any hole, make up for any damage anywhere.

-At the end of the day, all the physics is just there to supply an explanation why love fixes the world-ending problem.
+At the end of the day, all the physics is just there to supply an explanation for why love can fix the world-ending problem.
 It's just another day where love saves the world.

 <br>